Iraqi conflict: 2003 U.S.-led invasion

-The invasion of Iraq lasted from 20 March to 1 May 2003 and signaled the start of the Iraq War, which was dubbed Operation Iraqi Freedom by the United States.
-The invasion consisted of 21 days of major combat operations, in which a combined force of troops from the United States, the United Kingdom, Australia and Poland invaded Iraq and deposed the Ba'athist government of Saddam Hussein.
+The invasion of Iraq lasted from 20 March to 15 April 2003 and signaled the start of the Iraq War, which was dubbed Operation Iraqi Freedom by the United States.
+The invasion consisted of 26 days of major combat operations, in which a combined force of troops from the United States, the United Kingdom, Australia and Poland invaded Iraq and deposed the Ba'athist government of Saddam Hussein.
 The invasion phase consisted primarily of a conventionally fought war which included the capture of the Iraqi capital of Baghdad by American forces with the assistance of the United Kingdom, Australia and Poland.

-160,000 troops were sent by the Coalition into Iraq during the initial invasion phase, which lasted from 19 March to 9 April 2003.
-About 130,000 were sent from the USA, with about 28,000 British, 2,000 Australian, and 194 Polish soldiers.
+160,000 troops were sent by the Coalition into Iraq during the initial invasion phase, which lasted from 20 March to 15 April 2003.
+About 130,000 were sent from the US, with about 28,000 British, 2,000 Australian, and 194 Polish soldiers.
 36 other countries were involved in its aftermath.
 In preparation for the invasion, 100,000 U.S. troops were assembled in Kuwait by 18 February.
 The coalition forces also received support from Kurdish irregulars in Iraqi Kurdistan.

 The invasion was preceded by an airstrike on the Presidential Palace in Baghdad on 20 March 2003.
 The following day, coalition forces launched an incursion into Basra Province from their massing point close to the Iraqi-Kuwaiti border.
 While the special forces launched an amphibious assault from the Persian Gulf to secure Basra and the surrounding petroleum fields, the main invasion army moved into southern Iraq, occupying the region and engaging in the Battle of Nasiriyah on 23 March.
 Massive air strikes across the country and against Iraqi command and control threw the defending army into chaos and prevented an effective resistance.
 On 26 March, the 173rd Airborne Brigade was airdropped near the northern city of Kirkuk, where they joined forces with Kurdish rebels and fought several actions against the Iraqi Army to secure the northern part of the country.

 The main body of coalition forces continued their drive into the heart of Iraq and met with little resistance.
 Most of the Iraqi military was quickly defeated and Baghdad was occupied on 9 April.
 Other operations occurred against pockets of the Iraqi army, including the capture and occupation of Kirkuk on 10 April, and the attack and capture of Tikrit on 15 April.
 Iraqi president Saddam Hussein and the central leadership went into hiding as the coalition forces completed the occupation of the country.
 On 1 May, an end of major combat operations was declared, ending the invasion period and beginning the military occupation period.